lovesegfault/os-vcs/README.md

-# Version control system used on OS's
+# Operating Systems and their VCS's

 ## Linux
 The [Linux kernel][kernel], as is well known, uses Git for it's version